Szymon-Michalak/Helenite/_notes/Essentialism is like a wardrobe.md

 ---
-title: Essentialism is like a wardrobe
+title: Essensialism is like a wardrobe
 tags:
   - Productivity
   - Essentialism